-In recent years, Professor DeCarlo has been involved in a number of curricular projects.
-He worked with other members of the department on a major restructuring of the introductory physics sequence and has also developed several courses with significant interdisciplinary components, including the current Honor Scholar seminar “Cosmological Questions” which he team-teaches with philosophy professor Marcia McKelligan.
-Drs.
-DeCarlo and McKelligan are currently editing an anthology of readings in cosmology for a mass-market audience.
+Professor DeCarlo was involved in a number of curricular projects.
+He worked with other members of the department on a major restructuring of the introductory physics sequence and has also developed several courses with significant interdisciplinary components, including an Honor Scholar seminar “Cosmological Questions” which he team-taught with philosophy professor Marcia McKelligan.

-Dr. DeCarlo married his college sweetheart, Patricia Newman, in 1976 and they have two children, Megan and Thomas, who live and work in Chicago.
+Dr. DeCarlo married his college sweetheart, Patricia Newman, in 1976 and they have two children, Megan and Thomas.
 For entertainment and relaxation, Dr. DeCarlo works crossword puzzles, plays racquetball, watches movies, and plays computer games.
 Born and raised in New Haven, Connecticut, he is an avid New York sports fan.